rickyrauch/nodejs-starter/README.md

   Update your node.js version
 * Difficulties under Windows, refer to issue [#4](https://github.com/gravityonmars/nodejs-starter/issues/4)
 * Heroku deployment check issue [#5](https://github.com/gravityonmars/nodejs-starter/issues/5)
+* Getting { [Error: EMFILE, open %fileName%'] errno: 20, code: 'EMFILE', after running make, make run or make run-dev This is due to a limit on the amount of files that can be open at the same time by your OS.
+Update your .base_profile file (or similar) by adding ulimit -n 2048.

 ## Licence
 MIT